Average Health Insurance Cost in 2026

 - Smoking/tobacco use: Smokers may pay up to 50% more than nonsmokers in some states.

 - Number of people covered: Health insurance costs increase as you add more people to your plan.
-For example, coverage for a family of three typically costs more than coverage for a single person.
+For example, a family of three will pay more for coverage than a single person.

 Frequently asked questions

-For 2024, the average cost of health insurance is $584 per month for a Silver plan.
-However, costs will vary by location, age, plan tier and other factors.
+For 2026, the average cost of health insurance is $752 per month for a Silver plan.
+Remember, the cost you pay will depend on where you live, your age, the plan tier and other factors.

-Private health insurance is any type of health insurance that's bought from a company.
-This includes individual and workplace coverage, called group health plans.
+Private health insurance is any type of medical insurance sold by a company.
+This includes workplace coverage — often called group health insurance — and individual coverage.

-Government health insurance plans like Medicare and Medicaid are not included in this definition.
+Government health insurance plans like Medicare and Medicaid aren't considered private health insurance.

 Methodology

-Health insurance rates and plans are aggregated from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website.
-Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.
-Separately, data was aggregated from the websites of state-run marketplaces that don't utilize the federal marketplace.
+Health insurance rates and plans are from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website.
+Separately, data came from the websites of state-run marketplaces that don't use the federal marketplace.

-Using the rates and rates for each plan, ValuePenguin determined averages for different variables.
-Average costs per state are for Silver plans for 40-year-olds.
+Using the rates for each plan, ValuePenguin determined averages for different variables.
+Average costs per state are for Silver plans for 40-year-olds unless another age or plan tier is specifically noted.
+Rates for all plan tiers and network types depend on where data is available.
+Not all plan tiers or network types are available in every state or county.

 Info about health and aging is from the World Health Organization (WHO).
 ValuePenguin determined the rates for various ages based on the rating guidelines from CMS.

-Research on rising health insurance costs comes from the Peterson-KFF Health System Tracker report on medical inflation.
+Research on rising health insurance costs comes from the Peterson-KFF Health System Tracker report on medical inflation and the report on 2026 rate increases.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.